-This hotel is ideal for family vacations.
-That’s because you’ll be near Busch Gardens and the Clearwater Marine Aquarium for fun day trips.
-And there’s also a Camp Hyatt with day-long supervised activities for the little ones!
+This hotel is ideal for family vacations because you’ll be near Busch Gardens and the Clearwater Marine Aquarium for fun day trips.
+And there’s also a Camp Hyatt with day-long supervised activities for the little ones.

 For beach lovers who want to be near nightlife and shopping, the Hyatt Centric South Beach Miami is hard to top.
-This hotel has only been open since June 2015, and folks on TripAdvisor love how modern and cozy it is!
+This hotel has only been open since 2015, and reviewers love how modern and cozy it is.

 Not only will you be steps away from the Atlantic Ocean, but you’ll be on Collins Avenue and near Lincoln Road for nightlife, culture, and people-watching!

-If you want a romantic getaway, consider the Hyatt Key West Resort and Spa.
-It’s located near the southernmost point in the continental US on the Gulf of Mexico.
-Emily and I enjoyed our trip to Key West, and stayed at this hotel.
+If you want a romantic getaway, consider the Hyatt Centric Key West Resort and Spa.
+It’s located near the southernmost point in the continental U.S. on the Gulf of Mexico.

-Rates are ~$590 or 25,000 Hyatt points per night.
+Rates are can easily run over $500 or you’ll spend 25,000 Hyatt points per night.
 You can save a lot of money if you redeem your points for award nights here!

-Or you can use the free award night certificates you’ll earn by meeting the minimum spending requirement on the Chase Hyatt card.
+Reviewers say great things about the staff and location of this hotel.
 You can swim in the pool or head to the nearby beaches to swim in the warm Atlantic Ocean.
-Along the way, grab a tropical cocktail or a piece of Key Lime Pie to celebrate your vacation! 🙂
+Along the way, grab a tropical cocktail or a piece of Key Lime Pie to celebrate your vacation.

-Nights at the Andaz Maui at Wailea Resort are ~$647 or 25,000 Hyatt points per night.
-So the 50,000 Chase Ultimate Rewards points or 2 free night certificates (with the Chase Hyatt card) are worth almost $1,300 for 2 nights in Hawaii!
+Nights at the Andaz Maui at Wailea Resort are $590+ or 25,000 Hyatt points per night.
+So 50,000 Chase Ultimate Rewards points or Hyatt points are worth almost $1,180 for two nights in Hawaii.

-There are 4 swimming pools to enjoy and plenty of activities to keep the whole family busy, like canoeing, guided kayak tours, and surf lessons.
+There are four swimming pools to enjoy and plenty of activities to keep the whole family busy, like canoeing, guided kayak tours, and surf lessons.